63 miles - Biking Across Metropolitian Phoenix via Lower Buckeye Road and Baseline - February 16, 2017

 As I planned my route,

-the idea of crossing this city was intimidating, but I did fine.
-It seemed like a lot of people warned me
+the idea of crossing this city was intimidating as a lot of people warned me

 My route was MC 85 east out of Buckeye to Lower Buckeye Road eastbound.

-Then I'd head south on S. 91st Avenue and turn east on Baseline where I'd ride for 30+ miles into Apache Junction.
+Then I'd head south on S. 91st Avenue and turn east on Baseline where I'd ride for 30+ miles to Apache Junction.

 A tall saguaro at the Buckeye Valley Museum.
 So pretty!